 To make this edible craft in your own home, you’ll need:

 - Several packets of Jell-O (bright colors work best)

 Begin by using the push-pin to puncture two small holes in opposite ends of one egg.

-Blow the egg whites and yolks out of the egg (you may have to increase the size of the hole on one end), and then thoroughly wash it out with hot water.
+Blow the egg whites and yolks out of the egg (you may have to increase the size of the hole on one end), and then thoroughly wash it out with hot water or boil the shells.
 Keep in mind that eggs can carry salmonella, so the hotter the water and the stronger the pressure, the better.